Lotte World Tower: Design

 On March 17, 2016, before the final phase of external construction, the diagrid lantern-shaped roof structure was completed.
-The roof structure was constructed with steel counterparts that are each 12 m and weigh 20 tons.
+The roof structure was constructed with steel counterparts that are each 12 m and weigh 20 t.
 The counterparts were made up of bent metal panels that are 6 cm thick.
 The roof structure itself is 120 m high and covers floors 107–123.
-Approximately 3,000 tons of steel parts, a high-precision 64t tower crane and GPS alignment systems, as well as welding technicians, were used in the construction of the roof.
+Approximately 3000 t of steel parts, a high-precision 64 t tower crane, and GPS alignment systems, as well as welding technicians, were used in the construction of the roof.

 The roof structure is engineered to withstand its weight without reinforcing pillars, endure earthquakes up to a magnitude of 9 under the Richter magnitude scale, and winds up to 80 m/s.

 The exterior of pale-coloured glass draws inspiration from Korean ceramics and features accents of metal filigree.

 The tower incorporates several environmental sustainability features, including an advanced heat pump system for heating and cooling, which utilizes 720 geothermal probes installed about 200 meters underground as well as water from the Han River.
 Additional technologies include heat-insulating glass with passive shading systems, photovoltaic panels, wind turbines, and rainwater harvesting.